 Secure Financial Aid or Develop a Funding Plan

 Determine if you will receive any fellowship or scholarship money and from which departments.
-If you aren’t offered funding through the school, you’ll need to start on your Federal Student Aid (FAFSA) application by assembling required documents, such as bank statements, W-2s, investment records, and federal income tax returns.
+If you aren’t offered funding through the school, start on your Federal Student Aid (FAFSA) application by assembling required documents, such as bank statements, W-2s, investment records, and federal income tax returns.
 If you are married, in a domestic partnership, or a dependent you will also need your spouse’s, partner’s, or parents’ tax return.

 For each campus you visit, create an itinerary with the program coordinator.
 Meet with faculty, especially potential advisors or mentors, and ask thoughtful questions.
 Try to sit in on a few classes and meet with current students, too—anything that might help you picture yourself as a student there.
-Also plan to spend time checking out the surrounding city—your grad school experience goes far beyond the classroom, so make time to think about if you could live in this location!
+Also plan to spend time checking out the surrounding city—your grad school experience goes far beyond the classroom, so make time to think about if you could live in this location.